nupplaphil/friendica/doc/en/admin/settings.md

 #### File storage backend

 Set the backend used by Friendica to store uploaded file data.
-Two storage backends are avaiable with Friendica:
+Two storage backends are available with Friendica:

 - **Database** : Data is stored in a dedicated table in database (`storage`)
 - **Filesystem** : Data is stored as file on the filesystem.

-More storage backends can be avaiable from third-party addons.
+More storage backends can be available from third-party addons.
 If you use those, please refer to the documentation of those addons for further information.

 Default value is 'Database (legacy)': it's the legacy way used to store data directly in database.

-Existing data can be moved to the current active backend using the ['storage move' console command](help/tools)
+Existing data can be moved to the current active backend using the ['storage move' console command](../../admin/tools.md)

 If selected backend has configurable options, new fields are shown here.